 - Go to the Wi-Fi settings on your mobile device.

 - Open the list of available WiFi networks and look for an available network with the name 'GoogleHomeXXXX' (where XXXX is a random number).

 - Note: If you previously set up your device and have not factory reset it since it got kicked off of the network, look for the name of the device that you assigned to it in the list of available networks on your mobile device (i.e. Kitchen Home).

 - If you can successfully connect to the Google Home SSID in your WiFi settings, open the Google Home app and try setting up the device.

-If you're still unable to find your Google Home device within the Devices section of the Google Home app, try the following,
+If you're still unable to find your speaker or display within the Devices section of the Google Home app, try the following,

-Try using another supported mobile device to set up the Google Home device.
+- Try using another supported mobile device to set up the Google Nest or Home speaker or display.

-Move the Google Home device to a different location (i.e room).
+- Move the speaker or display to a different location (i.e room).
 This will rule out any interference in the area which may be causing the SSID to not broadcast properly.

 - Perform a factory reset.